 Recorded Future empowers analysts with forecasting tools via two channels.
 First, it allows analysts to ask temporal questions like “Who’s traveling to Venezuela next week?” or “What events are supposed take place over the next 10 days in Iran?” by quickly aggregating all future-oriented observations from the source materials and building a timeline of weighted opinions about the likely timing of future events.
-Second, Recorded Future provides curated Web intelligence signals for predictive mathematical models.
-A massive historical archive with 2+ years of more than 5 billion structured time-tagged facts from the web, along with past and real-time quantifiable signals are an invaluable assets for predictive statistical models.
+Second, Recorded Future provides curated web intelligence signals for predictive mathematical models.
+A massive historical archive with more than two years of 5 billion structured time-tagged facts from the web, along with past and real-time quantifiable signals, are invaluable assets for predictive statistical models.

-A small team with diverse needs, Recorded Future contemplated the right solution for their company.
 Jason Hines, Federal Director at Recorded Future, explains the decision to go with AWS: “AWS is a great environment for startups looking to develop and test new technology without having to front hefty investment costs in hardware.”
-Recorded Future's index contains 5 billion time-tagged facts, in the past and in the future, all algorithmically extracted from the Web.
-Hines explains the data intensity: "We harvest and process hundreds of thousands of documents every hour, in real-time from tens of thousands of sources so our index is always growing.
+Recorded Future's index contains 5 billion time-tagged facts, all algorithmically extracted from the Web.
+Hines explains the data intensity: "We harvest and process hundreds of thousands of documents every hour, in real time from tens of thousands of sources so our index is always growing.
 Within about 10 or 15 minutes of news breaking, it’s harvested, analyzed, and available in our system."

-Recorded Future uses several solutions from AWS.
+Recorded Future uses several AWS solutions.
 Amazon Elastic Block Store (Amazon EBS) allows the company to store and move data between instances.
-Recorded Future also uses Amazon Route 53 to manage their DNS, elastic load balancing for load balancing of web servers, and Amazon Simple Storage Service (Amazon S3) to store backups.
+Amazon Route 53 helps the company manage its DNS, Elastic Load Balancing helps load-balance its web servers, and Amazon Simple Storage Service (Amazon S3) stores backups.

 Looking ahead, Recorded Future – a team made up mostly of software engineers - doesn’t see the need to procure or deploy their own hardware.
 With AWS, they find their needs are met.
 When asked why they chose AWS, Ulf Mansson, Recorded Future's Chief of Operations, concludes: “We simply haven’t found any other provider that can meet all of our diverse computing needs.”